Coherence for Frobenius pseudomonoids and the geometry of linear proofs: 3 dimensional proofs for linear logic

-Diagrams in the 3d calculus are surfaces embedded in $\R^3$.
-Formally they are expressions in the graphical calculus for Gray categories, which is by now well-developed~\cite{barrett-graydiagrams, bartlett-wire, hummon-thesis, CSPthesis}.
-However, the 3d calculus is quite intuitive, and we take advantage of this to introduce it in an informal way.
+Diagrams in the 3\-dimensional calculus are volumes, surfaces, lines and points embedded in $\R^3$.
+Formally they are expressions in the graphical calculus for Gray categories, which is by now well-developed~\cite{barrett-graydiagrams, bartlett-wire, hummon-thesis, CSPthesis}.\footnote{For us, these 3-dimensional diagrams play the role of a formal syntax.
+While this is nontraditional, it is adequate for our purposes.} This body of work establishes the soundness and completeness of the graphical calculus for reasoning about Gray categories~\cite[Theorem 2.26]{barrett-graydiagrams}, and in particular for semistrict monoidal 2\-categories.
+However, the technicalities are quite substantial, and the class of piecewise-linear diagrams about which the appropriate completeness theorem is proved is rather technical in flavour; for convenience, and since the work in this section serves primarily to illustrate an application of the main results of \autoref{sec:coherence}, we work with a looser class of diagrams, for which a completeness result is not yet established, but can reasonably be expected to exist.

+We now describe the 3\-dimensional calculus in more detail.
 Diagrams consist of \textit{sheets}, bounded on the left and right by \textit{edges}, which are bounded above and below by \emph{vertices}.
 (Sheets can also be bounded by the sides of the diagram, and edges can also be bounded by the top or bottom of the diagram.)
-Diagrams are immersed in 3d space, meaning that sheets can exist in front or behind other sheets, and wires on sheets of different depths can cross; however, components never intersect.
+Diagrams are immersed in 3\-dimensional space, meaning that sheets can exist in front or behind other sheets, and wires on sheets of different depths can cross; however, components never intersect.
 Here is an example:

 Here we have front and back sheets, each containing an edge, which contains a vertex.
-Towards the bottom of the picture, the wires cross: this is called an \emph{interchanger}.
+Towards the bottom of the picture, the wires appear to cross, although they do not intersect in 3\-dimensional space: this is called an \emph{interchanger}.